dentednerd/CodeNinjasv2/README.md

 heroku open
 ```

-## Still to do
+## To do

-1. Finish this readme
-2. Colour code the ninja images to match levels
+1. Colour code the ninja images to match levels
+2. Provide a reward / achievement mechanic
+3. Animate the ninja avatars
+4. Look at reimplementing authentication
+5. Provide a female ninja avatar option